dhimanvivek0001/Decision-intelligence-/README.md

-#Closed Loop Decision Intelligence Platform
+Closed Loop Decision Intelligence Platform

 The only analytics platform that tracks not just what the data shows — but what decision was made, what action was taken, and what outcome was produced.

-🔗 Live Demo:
+Live Demo

 decision-intelligence.streamlit.app

 The Problem with Existing BI Tools